Helping physicians and the medical community for more than 30 years

 The types of concerns encountered by the MPHP include:

-Physicians and other practitioners licensed by the Maryland Board of Physicians experiencing problems can voluntarily contact the program by calling 410-962-5580 or 800-992-7010.
+Physicians and other practitioners living/working in Maryland or licensed by the Maryland Board of Physicians experiencing problems can voluntarily contact the program by calling 410-962-5580 or 800-992-7010.
 Concerned colleagues or family members may also contact the program at the number above; the confidentiality of the referring individual will be honored upon request.
 Other referral sources include co-workers, hospital administrators, credentialing committees, therapists and other treatment providers.

-The services of the Maryland Physician Health Program are available to practitioners licensed by the Maryland Board of Physicians, regardless of their affiliation with the Maryland State Medical Society.
+The services of the Maryland Physician Health Program are available to practitioners living/working in Maryland or licensed by the Maryland Board of Physicians, regardless of their affiliation with the Maryland State Medical Society, to include medical students, residents, and fellows.

 Initial Consultation, Assessment and Referral